The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 1. Where can I get my water tested for free?

-Several states offer free water tests for residents with wells.
+Many states provide free testing services for well owners.
 Others offer lead water test kits for homes with school-aged children.
 Your local branch of the Cooperative Extension Service may provide complimentary or reduced-cost testing.
 Some of the top water filter companies offer free basic tests without obligation — but you may be pressured to buy.

 2. How do I test water for lead?